Approximating inverse cumulative distribution functions to produce approximate random variables: Abstract

 \section{Abstract}

 For random variables produced through the inverse transform method, approximate random variables are introduced, which are produced by approximations to a distribution's inverse cumulative distribution function.
-These approximations are designed to be computationally inexpensive, and much cheaper than exact library functions, and thus highly suitable for use in Monte Carlo simulations.
+These approximations are designed to be computationally inexpensive, and much cheaper than library functions which are exact to within machine precision, and thus highly suitable for use in Monte Carlo simulations.
+The approximation errors they introduce can then be eliminated through use of the multilevel Monte Carlo method.
 Two approximations are presented for the Gaussian distribution: a piecewise constant on equally spaced intervals, and a piecewise linear using geometrically decaying intervals.
-The error of the approximations are bounded and the convergence demonstrated, and the computational savings measured for C and C++ implementations.
+The errors of the approximations are bounded and the convergence demonstrated, and the computational savings measured for C and C++ implementations.
 Implementations tailored for Intel and Arm hardwares are inspected, alongside hardware agnostic implementations built using OpenMP.
 The savings are incorporated into a nested multilevel Monte Carlo framework with the Euler-Maruyama scheme to exploit the speed ups without losing accuracy, offering speed ups by a factor of 5--7.
-These ideas are empirically extended to the Milstein scheme, and the Cox-Ingersoll-Ross process' non central $ \chi^2 $ distribution, which offer speed ups by a factor of 250 or more.
+These ideas are empirically extended to the Milstein scheme, and the non central $ \chi^2 $ distribution for the Cox-Ingersoll-Ross process, offering speed-ups of a factor of 250 or more.

 \begin{description} \item[Keywords:] approximations, random variables, inverse cumulative distribution functions, random number generation, the Gaussian distribution, geometric Brownian motion, the Cox-Ingersoll-Ross process, the non central $ \chi^2 $ distribution, multilevel Monte Carlo, the Euler-Maruyama scheme, the Milstein scheme, and high performance computing. \item[MSC subject classification:] 65C10, 41A10, 65D15, 65C05, 62E17, 65Y20, 60H35, and 65C30. \end{description}